 I finally saw a Humpback whale jumping in the distance on a whale-watching tour in Reykjavík.
 So I didn't even have to leave my home city to see the majestic sight of a Humpback whale jumping!

 North Sailing Húsavík and Gentle Giants operate many interesting tours in Húsavík.

 I would recommend a visit to the Whale Museum at Húsavík before going on a whale-watching tour.
 It is right by the harbour and there you can find "everything you ever wanted to know about whales".

 The Whale Museum is a non-profit organisation that forms the educational component to the whale watching trips in Húsavík.
 As the Whale Museum is performing research on the whales in Skjálfandi Bay they welcome any pictures you take of whales on the Whale watching tours with information on the location of the trip and the date.

 On the ground floor you will find many rooms with all there is to know about whales, like Whale species in Icelandic Waters, History of Whaling in Iceland, Marine Ecosystems, Whale biology, Orcas, Whale stranding, Dolphins, and Whale watching.

 On the upper level is the most interesting Whale gallery called the Whale walk where you walk in-between skeletons of different species of whales.
 Seeing the size of the skeletons up close is really amazing.

 In 2016 the museum got the skeleton of a blue whale, the biggest of all mammals.
-It is located in a new exhibition on the first floor and even though it was found washed ashore in 2010 at Skagi then you can still smell the oil, which lingers to the bones.
+It is located in a new exhibition on the first floor and even though it was found washed ashore in 2010 at Skagi then I could still smell the oil, which lingers to the bones.

 Húsavík is 475 km away from Reykjavík, Iceland's capital city, where I live.
-To reach Húsavík you can rent a car in Reykjavík and drive up north on your own.
+To reach Húsavík you can rent a car in Reykjavík and drive up north in a couple of days.